-Another common reason that students fear peer assessment methods is the belief that language and cultural barriers will get in the way.
-Students become anxious as they wonder whether or not their work will be perceived the way they intend, by someone who does not speak the same first language.
-While this is a logical fear, learning how to write in a universal tone that is not ambiguous is a necessary skill to learn when preparing to enter the workforce.
+Another common reason students fear peer assessment methods is the belief that language and cultural barriers will get in the way.
+Students become anxious as they wonder whether or not their work will be perceived the way they intend by someone who does not speak the same first language.
+While this is a logical fear, learning to write in a universal tone that is not ambiguous is a necessary skill to learn when preparing to enter the workforce.

 4 Benefits of Peer Assessment

-While all of the fears mentioned in the previous section are valid, they are easy to overcome.
+While the fears mentioned in the previous section are valid, they are easy to overcome.
 This is because the benefits of peer assessment are quickly realized by students, causing the process to get exponentially better with each peer assessment activity.

 Peer Assessment enables students to learn by becoming evaluators.
 By analyzing the work of others through a more critical lens, students automatically gain a deeper understanding of the topic.
-In traditional classrooms, students often forget about the material after they submit their assignment, however peer assessment methods hammer home the material by forcing them to think about it multiple times in different ways.
+In traditional classrooms, students often forget about the material after they submit their assignment; however, peer assessment methods hammer home the material by forcing them to think about it multiple times in different ways.